janskola/salesforce-profilecheck/README.md

 This tool allows users to take complete definition of profile or permissionset from one sandbox and adjust it to another sandbox by removing missing component references.

 ## Usage
 When downloading complete profile definition from one environment, you need to ensure, that it contains all necessary components.
-I use [force-dev-tool](https://github.com/amtrack/force-dev-tool) with success for that purpose.
+I use [force-dev-tool](https://github.com/amtrack/force-dev-tool) with success for that purpose, but be aware of wrong handling of managed components with default settings, see [Notes / Managed components handling by force-dev-tool](#managed-components-handling-by-force-dev-tool).

 ### Steps
 1. Prepare force-dev-tool environments with proper sandboxes ([documentation](https://github.com/amtrack/force-dev-tool#examples))